-At the present time, there are over 285 million Evangelical Christians, 20 million Adventists, 15 million fundamentalists, and 3 million Jehovah’s Witnesses — all of whom ignore the Scriptures you will read in the rest of this volume, and teach some variation of William Miller’s doctrine of the imminent return of Jesus Christ.
+At the present time, there are over 285 million Evangelical Christians, 20 million Adventists, 15 million fundamentalists, and 3 million Jehovah’s Witnesses — who all ignore the Scriptures you will read in the rest of this volume, as they teach some variation of William Miller’s doctrine of the imminent return of Jesus Christ.

 Think About This

 The origin of modern Christian beliefs in the imminent Second Coming of Christ can be traced directly back to the Millerites of the 1830’s CE.